sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-ie-clientnetworkprotocolimplementation-hklmproxyserver.md

 `HKLMProxyServer` specifies the IP address or the host name of the proxy server on the network for all users on the computer.

 **Note**
-`HKLMProxyServer` is effective only if the Group Policy for Microsoft® Internet Explorer®: "Make proxy settings per-machine (rather than per-user)" is set to **Enabled**.
+`HKLMProxyServer` is effective only if the Group Policy for Microsoft Internet Explorer: "Make proxy settings per-machine (rather than per-user)" is set to **Enabled**.
 This Group Policy is accessible through the registry key:`HKLMSoftware\Policies\Microsoft\Windows\CurrentVersion\InternetSettings`.
 When this setting is active, it appears as `ProxySettingsPerUser`, as the type: `ProxySettingsPerUser`, as the type: **REG DWORD**, with the default value set to **0**.